On the dynamical Lie algebras of quantum approximate optimization algorithms: Introduction

-It is well-known that if the $n$-qubit generators $\{A,B\}$ of a DLA $\.g$ are randomly chosen, then, with probability one, $\.g= \.{su}(2^n)$~\cite{lloyd1995almost} or \cite{jurdjevic1997geometric} (Theorem 12, ch.6), in which case the system is said to be universal for computation, or \emph{controllable}.
+It is well-known that if a DLA $\.g$ has two randomly chosen generators, then, with probability one, $\.g= \.{su}(2^n)$~\cite{lloyd1995almost} or \cite{jurdjevic1997geometric} (Theorem 12, ch.6), in which case the system is said to be universal for computation, or \emph{controllable}.
 Controllability was also shown for the DLAs corresponding to a family of one-dimensional spin chains~\cite{lloyd2018quantum}, Hamiltonians involving $ZZ$ and $ZZZ$ terms arranged according to the adjacency matrix of certain graphs and hypergraphs~\cite{morales2020universality} and, in~\cite{larocca2022diagnosing}, those corresponding to the Hardware-Efficient Ansatz (HEA)~\cite{kandala2017hardware} and a particular spin-glass Hamiltonian.
-Recently, a full classification of the DLAs for one-dimensional translationally invariant two-local spin systems was analytically carried out~\cite{wiersema2023classification}, and it was found that the DLA dimension of any such system scales as either $\+O(n)$, $\+O(n^2)$ or $\+O(4^n)$.
-But note that the generators there are individual Pauli terms $P_j P_{j+1}$, whereas in QAOA the generators are the \textit{summation} of Pauli terms ($\sum_j X_j$ and $\sum_{(j,k)\in E} Z_j Z_k$), and the two-local interactions are between edges of a general graph (as opposed to the 1-D chain in \cite{wiersema2023classification}).
+A full classification of the DLAs for two-local spin systems on linear, circular and fully connected topologies was analytically carried out~\cite{wiersema2024classification}, and it was found that the DLA dimension of any such system scales as either $\+O(n)$, $\+O(n^2)$ or $\+O(4^n)$.
+But note that there the generators are individual Pauli terms, whereas in QAOA the generators are the \textit{summation} of Pauli terms ($\sum_j X_j$ and $\sum_{(j,k)\in E} Z_j Z_k$), and the two-local interactions are between edges of a general graph.

+{A full classification of all DLAs generated by individual Pauli terms was recently given in ~\cite{aguilar2024full}, where it was shown that all such DLAs fall into one of four possible categories depending on the structure of an associated anticommutation graph.
+For the specific case of \emph{multi-angle QAOA}~\cite{herrman2022multi}---a variant of QAOA, where the sums of Pauli terms are split up into individual Pauli strings---applied to MaxCut, a complete classification of the DLA for all graphs was given in~\cite{kokcu2024classification,kazi2024analyzing} where it was shown that $P_n$ and $C_n$ have DLA dimensions $\+O(n^2)$, and all other graphs, including $K_n$, fall into one of four categories, all with DLA dimension exponential in $n$.
+In contrast, our results for $C_n$ and $K_n$ show that, in some cases, the standard QAOA ansatz, with summations of Pauli strings as generators (and being significantly more challenging to analyze), can lead to a significant reduction in DLA dimension.